Barnes-Hecker Mine Disaster: Legacy

 Due to the mine being completely flooded, and water pumping yielding only limited results, it was decided that a full-scale recovery operation would be too dangerous.
 The majority of the dead were sealed within the flooded mine, with only ten bodies (Hill's party, and the three who tried to follow Wills) being recovered.
 In 1926, Michigan state and U.S. federal laws did not require liability damages be paid by Cleveland-Cliffs to survivors.
 The firm voluntarily made a double payment of workers' compensation.

-The sole survivor Wills, who lived for 46 years after the disaster, reported symptoms of post-traumatic stress disorder for the rest of his life.
+Sole survivor Wills, who lived for 46 years after the disaster, reported symptoms of post-traumatic stress disorder for the rest of his life.
 A township memorial stone was placed near the town of Negaunee in 1971, and has since been supplemented with a historical marker.